Here is the Race Day Schedule along with important notes, tips, and advice to help make your day fun and memorable.

 IMPORTANT: There will be no parking on the bike course (La Sierra Dr., from Berrendo Dr. to Casmalia Way) and the Arden Park parking lot will be closed.
 We will have a designated spectator bike parking area next to the pool.
 Car parking will be available along all the cross streets of La Sierra Dr., but you will not be able to cross La Sierra Dr. during the event.
 Please plan your parking accordingly.
-La Sierra Dr. will also be closed to foot traffic and riding of bikes expect for participants during their wave and event volunteers.
-The safety of all participants is our number one priority.
+La Sierra Dr. will also be closed to foot traffic and riding of bikes except for participants during their wave and event volunteers.

-IMPORTANT: All participants must check in before 7:30 a.m. in order to be entered into the computer to have split and finish times.
-It is each participant’s responsibility to check-in before the start of the event.
+IMPORTANT: All participants must check in before 8:15 a.m. in order to be confirmed in the timing system and have a timing chip issued.
+It is each participant’s responsibility to check-in before the start of the event (8:15 a.m.
+NOT their specific wave time start).
 We cannot add participants once we start the timing program.
 Also, it is important to have a volunteer complete the participant’s body marking.
 We have a set format that helps the volunteers complete timing with minimal errors.

 Transition Area – The transition area will be staffed with experienced volunteers who can assist you in setting up.
 This area will be divided into different sections based on age groups.